Defining modules

 clauses in the enclosing container.

-See inner modules for full explanation.
+See local modules for full explanation.

 symbol_table